Greentrunk/Terroir/README.md

 - Scripting via LuaJIT and Fennel
 - Graphical Editor

-## Out of scope (Not planned for open source releases)
+## Out of scope (Not planned for version 1.0)

 - 3D rendering
 - Mobile builds
+- macOS builds

 ## License

-The 2D version of Terroir is free and open source under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Terroir is free and open source under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 I sincerely hope you enjoy working with the engine, all I ask is for credit or a shoutout in your project. :)